 – Spanish is the main language spoken.
 Most restaurants offer English menus and people in general are very helpful to cope with any language barriers that you might encounter.

-– Valladolid is a safe town and even woman solo travellers do not need to worry about their safety any more than in European or American city.
+– Valladolid is a safe town and even woman solo travelers do not need to worry about their safety any more than in European or American city.
 Pickpocketing is a minor risk here but you should always watch your pockets and bags anyway.

 – Walking is the best way to get around Valladolid; it is a small town that can easily be covered by foot.
 Bicycles are another great option to explore the town.
 You can rent them from Rudy Tours 852-2026 or Hostel La Candeleria.
 Alternatively, taxis are reasonably cheap way to get around.

 – Stay on for a few nights at Hotel Project Zentik, there is so much to explore in the area.
 Head north for the Mayan ruins of Ek Balam and climb the pyramid, be amazed by the pink lagoons of Los Coloradas and take a boat ride to see the flamingos and other wild life in Rio Lagartos.

 – Make your trip to Valladolid even more exciting!
 Check out Tripadvisor for all the activities and organized tours in Valladolid or around the area.
 Make sure to purchase your tickets to all the attractions right away to skip the queues.

 Pin for later!